Indiana University Robert H. McKinney School of Law

 Indiana University Robert H. McKinney School of Law (IU McKinney) is the law school of Indiana University Indianapolis, a public research university in Indianapolis, Indiana.
 The school has been based in Lawrence W. Inlow Hall in Indianapolis since 2001.
 IU McKinney is one of two law schools operated by Indiana University, the other being the Indiana University Maurer School of Law in Bloomington.
 Although both law schools are part of Indiana University, each law school is wholly independent of the other.

 According to IU McKinney's 2019 ABA-required disclosures, 59% of the Class of 2018 obtained full-time, long-term, J.D.-required employment within ten months after graduation.
-IU McKinney counts among its alumni those in politics, public service, and the judiciary, including two United States Vice Presidents (Dan Quayle and Mike Pence) and numerous Indiana senators, representatives, and governors.